LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

     3. Extending the datasets to contain extra data particular to the service
 3. Further credit achieved by demonstrating internal service improvement, or external public benefit, from using the data

 There will be many other aspects of quality.
-But this one would enable a modern-day sharing of data, would fit with current government and local government digital standards and strategy, and the transparency code.
+But this one would enable a modern-day sharing of data, would fit with current government and local government digital standards and strategy, and put data into the hands of the public.
 And also directly deliver service improvement.

 ## Conclusion

 This is a bit of a pipe-dream.
 The accreditation work seems unlikely to become anything like that, and that's OK.

 It appears to be an internal tool for library service heads to (optionally) accredit themselves with bronze/silver/gold status, with little reference to the public.
-The audience for that accreditation is other library services, and non-public funders of various kinds.
+The audience for that accreditation is additional funders of various kinds.

 Perhaps that's a good thing - if this is an avenue for more money to come to libraries then it's hard to criticise.
 But unfortunately it doesn't appear to be something that will relate to the public experience of using libraries, library open data, or open standards.